Holloway Agri-Drain Ltd

 QGIS is used to create end user designs using the finalised Shapefiles taken from Farmworks.
 While Farmworks is great for calculating water flow and drainage using the elevation data, it can be a bit restrictive with how the data can be presented.

 QGIS allows for a more flexible approach to be taken once pipe lengths and depths have been calculated correctly in Surface.
 This not only gives a much more clean and professional look but allows different types of data to be presented together on the same page.
-This prevents a glut of information which can over complicate plans, while still allowing pertinent information to be shown. |

 Basic elevation data loaded in to Farmworks after surveying the local area using GPS.
 The representation of the terrain elevation is show using a colour coded key.